christillotson/HumbleNishiyama/README.md

 `uv run augment_data.py`

 and enter in the input as prompted.
+You can also enter '0' to just see the heatmaps of win probabilities based on current contents.

 This will score x number of new decks.
 The scores of each combination are stored in the database file in ./src/db_code/database/HN_DB.
 These can be viewed in the generated plots in ./plots, as heatmap_cards and heatmap_tricks.